BLACK FRIDAY SALE IS ON! 30% OFF SELECT AIR & HOUSEHOLD WITH CODE: BFCM30 | SHOP NOW

 Scrape off the moldy fabric softener and thoroughly clean the washing machine before the next laundry cycle.
 Machines have different odor-removal instructions.
 Front loaders are different from top loaders in terms of where the grime accumulates and how it is removed.
 There are even separate deodorizers and cleaners for front-load washers and top-loaders.

-You can try switching from liquid fabric softeners entirely if you discover liquid detergents are clogging your washer.
+You can try switching entirely from liquid fabric softeners if you discover liquid detergents are clogging your washer.
 There are specialized powder detergents that are equally capable of facilitating clean, odorless towels.

 Run the washer on hot while it is empty for the longest cycle using either white vinegar or bleach in the water to clean off hidden grime and take care of residual smells.